Zzh-tju/ZoneEval/yolov8/readme.md

 Make sure you have compiled our [pycocotools](https://github.com/Zzh-tju/SELA#installation).

-Download the pretrained weight file, e.g., YOLOv8-n, from the official website.

 Replace `./yourpath/ultralytics/ultralytics/yolo/v8/detect/val.py` with our provided file `val.py`.

 You have to install numpy-1.23.3 to avoid error.